fellipecaetano/Redux.swift/README.md

 $ gem install cocoapods
 ```

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Redux.swift into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 target `<target_name>` do